 gcloud deployment-manager deployments create [DEPLOYMENT-NAME] --config [TEMPLATE-NAME].yaml

-The above command invokes the Deployment Manager, which deploys the VM according to the specifications in your template.yaml file.
+The above command invokes the Cloud Deployment Manager, which deploys the VM according to the specifications in your template.yaml file.
 The process might take a few minutes.
 To check the progress of your deployment, follow the steps in the next section.

 The following steps use Stackdriver Logging, which might incur charges.
 For more information, see Stackdriver pricing.